rduplain/memo/terraform-guide.md

 from the public internet.
 This example is entirely undocumented when working with more than a single VPC.
 When in doubt, consider how you'd do it in the AWS Console manually, then line up resource by resource, one at a time.

+**Usage.** Use Terraform 0.12 and later (just bump to 1.0 already!).
+Resist the urge to use dynamic blocks, unless you are prepared to trade-off readability for (non-intuitive) concision.
+Use `terraform fmt` with abandon.
+Be slow to use `locals`.
+Use `random_string` when you need a random string, incl. service passwords.
+Re-run `terraform init` whenever you add new "provider" blocks like `locals` and `random`.